osc-em/OSCEM_Schemas/README.md

-# OSCEM_Schemas
+# OSCEM schemas
-Schema for the Open Standards Community for Electron Microscopy (OSC-EM) defining the electron microscopy related fields required by the OSCEM standard.
+Schema for the Open Standards Community for Electron Microscopy (OSC-EM): Defining the electron microscopy-related fields required by the OSCEM standard.

+## Overview
+The OSCEM schemas are designed to standardize metadata for electron microscopy, structured modularly to accommodate various methods and use cases.
+Each module can represent different aspects of an experiment, such as "sample", "instrument", and "author."
+These modules are combined into a comprehensive schema that defines the required metadata for a specific method.
+This standard ensures consistency in data collection, facilitates data validation, and enhances comparability between datasets.

+To increase compatibility with different formats, we utilize LinkML, which allows us to export the schema to widely used formats.

+## currently implemented methods
+  Life sciences:
+    - cryoEM:
+      - single particle analysis
+      - Tomography:
+        - subtomogram averaging
+        - cellular tomography

+## Usage
-Core idea is a modular system that allows for the combination of several sample and method parts to describe a variety of electron microscopy use cases.
-All original schemas can be found as .yaml under src/oscem_schemas/schema.
-Files named oscem_* refer to set collections of subschemas, e.g. single particle analysis.
-Schemas with more precise names such as "instrument" refer to a specific subschema that can be modularily imported into oscem_* schemas.
-Using the linkml generator functions the overall schemas can be exported to a variety of other formats such as json-schema, jsonld, OWL and RDF.
-We recommend using json-schema versions for validating metadata.
+All schemas are available in YAML format under the directory src/oscem_schemas/schema.
+Files prefixed with oscem_* refer to collections of subschemas, such as those for single particle analysis.
+Schemas with more specific names, like "instrument," represent individual subschemas that can be modularly incorporated into oscem_* schemas.
+By using LinkML generator functions, these schemas can be exported to various formats such as JSON Schema, JSON-LD, OWL, CSV and RDF.
+For metadata validation, we recommend using the JSON Schema versions.

+## Note
 Current versions are a work in progress, details might change.

 ## Website
-Here you can browse all our keywords with descriptions.
+Here you can browse all our keywords for single particle analysis with descriptions:
 [https://osc-em.github.io/OSCEM_Schemas/](https://osc-em.github.io/OSCEM_Schemas/)

 ## Repository Structure